 Mental Health Interpreting

-Mental health interpreting: A mentored curriculum consists of a 139 page text (9 chapters and a resource list) with an accompanying 32 minute video (VHS or DVD) of eleven interpreting vignettes.
+Mental health interpreting: A mentored curriculum consists of a 139 page text (9 chapters and a resource list) with an accompanying 32 minute video ( DVD) of eleven interpreting vignettes.
 See below for a listing of the table of contents and descriptions of the interpreting vignettes.
 For further information about the project that yielded the curriculum, download the Connections MHIC Article and turn to page 7.

 Table of Contents